Diego Pituca: Botafogo-SP

-Upon returning to Matonense, Pituca impressed enough for the side to secure a loan deal to Botafogo on 19 May 2015, despite being relegated with his previous club.
-He immediately became a starter at the side, helping in their Campeonato Brasileiro Série D winning campaign and remaining a mainstay afterwards; on 17 November 2016, he renewed his contract until the end of 2018.
+Upon returning to Matonense, Pituca impressed enough for the side to secure a loan deal to Botafogo-SP on 19 May 2015, despite being relegated with his previous club.
+He immediately became a starter at the side, helping in their Campeonato Brasileiro Série D winning campaign.

+Pituca signed a permanent deal with Bota for the 2016 season, and remained a mainstay afterwards.
+On 17 November of that year, he renewed his contract until the end of 2018.

 Santos

 On 29 May 2017 Pituca joined Santos, being initially assigned to the B-team.
 The following 24 January, he was promoted to the first team by new manager Jair Ventura.

 Pituca made his first team – and Série A – debut on 14 April 2018, replacing Jean Mota in a 2–0 home win against Ceará.
 He made his Copa Libertadores debut on 24 May, starting in a 0–0 home draw against Real Garcilaso.

 Pituca scored his first senior goal for Peixe on 23 September 2018, netting the opener in a 1–1 home draw against Vasco da Gama.
 Under new manager Cuca, he became an undisputed starter and finished the campaign with 34 league appearances.

 On 3 May 2019, Pituca renewed his contract until April 2023.
 He remained a regular under subsequent managers Jorge Sampaoli and Jesualdo Ferreira, playing in a more advanced midfield role with the latter.

 On 10 November 2020, it was announced that Pituca and a further six first team players tested positive for COVID-19.